Field theoretic atomistics: Learning thermodynamic and variational surrogate to density functional theory: Results

 Here, we show that the above saddle point reformulation results in various bijective maps and variational relations similar to the HK theorem.
 These bijective maps and variational relations are (refer to Sec.
 S1 in the SI for the proof):

 Using the above variational relations, atomic force $\bff_I$ evaluates to

 The above are the key results that lay the foundation of our FTA models.
 We remark that, the above FTA formulation does not assume any specific form for the universal density functional $F[\rho]$, and hence, is valid when used with any approximate XC functional in DFT.
 More importantly, the FTA formulation can be applied to any other electronic structure method (e.g., configuration interaction (CI), coupled-cluster (CC), quantum Monte Carlo (QMC), etc.), as different electronic structure method would merely alter the form of $F[\rho]$.
 Equations~\eqref{eq:DFTSaddle}-\eqref{eq:slope} allow us to machine learn $\TE$, thereby allowing for thermodynamically and variationally consistent density and forces.
 Beyond serving as exact theoretical conditions, the variational consistency leads to important symmetry relations.
-A key physically relevant relation is that $\rho_g$ and $\phi_g$ transform covariantly under energy invariant transformations of their conjugate variables ($\vaux$ and $\bsmear$) in the $\TE$ functional.
-To elaborate, let $T$ denote the representation of the Euclidean group (rotations, translations, inversions, reflections) that transforms $\vaux$ as $\vaux^{\prime}= T \vaux$~\cite{geiger2022e3nn}.
-Using the energy invariance we can write $\TE[\vaux^{\prime}, \bsmear, N_e]=\TE[\vaux, \bsmear, N_e]$, and subsequently analyzing the behavior of the differential on both sides with respect to $\vaux$ we obtain the covariant transformation of $\rho_g$:
+A key physically relevant relation is that $\rho_g$ and $\phi_g$ transform covariantly under energy invariant transformations of the input fields ($\vaux$ and $\bsmear$) in the $\TE$ functional.
+To elaborate, let $T$ denote the representation of the Euclidean group (rotations, translations, inversions, reflections)~\cite{geiger2022e3nn} that transforms $\vaux$ as $\vaux^{\prime}= T \vaux$ and $\bsmear$ as $\bsmear^{\prime}= T \bsmear$.
+Using the energy invariance we can write $\TE[\vaux^{\prime}, \bsmear^{\prime}, N_e]=\TE[\vaux, \bsmear, N_e]$, and subsequently analyzing the behavior of the differential on both sides with respect to $\vaux$ we obtain the covariant transformation of $\rho_g$:

 where $T^{\dagger}$ denotes the adjoint of $T$.
 We refer to Sec.
 1.3 in the SI for the derivation of the above relation.
-Similar covariance relation holds between $\bsmear$ and $\phi_g$.
 We note that when $T$ is an unitary operator ($T={\left(T^{\dagger}\right)}^{-1}$), such as rotation, the transformation in Eq.~\ref{eq:covariantTransformationDensity} simplifies to an equivariance

-In other words, applying the group operation to the input ($\vaux$) transforms the output ($\rho_g$) in a similar way.
+In other words, applying the group operation to the inputs ($\vaux,\bsmear$) transforms the output ($\rho_g, \phi_g$) in a similar way.
 Another symmetry relation that manifests from $\rho_g$ and $\phi_g$ being functional derivatives of an energy functional is the mixed derivative condition:

 which can be easily verified by substitution of the variational relations for $\rho_g$ and $\phi_g$ (cf. Eq.~\ref{eq:slope}) in the above expressions.
 We remark that machine-learning frameworks have been developed for direct prediction of $\rho_g$ from atomic-structure that satisfy the covariant transformation condition~\cite{fu2024recipe,koker2024higher}, but they do not satisfy the mixed derivative condition.
 The advantage of $\rho_g$ prediction in the FTA approach is that the mixed derivative condition is satisfied independent of the learning architecture, and further the covariant transformation condition requires only the energy to be invariant with respect to the Euclidean group transformation.